kibomamoses/kibomamoses/README.md

 - 🔭 I’m currently working on PHP(Laravel),Python(Django),Javascript(Nodejs, React),AWS,Docker and SQL
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on any Fullstack Dev(PHP,Python,Javascript) and Machine Learning(python) related project
+- 👯 I’m looking to collaborate on any Fullstack Dev(PHP,Python,Javascript) and Data Science (python) related projects
 - 💬 Ask me about  anything related with Web Development and Data Science.
 - 📫 How to reach me:kibomamoses100@gmail.com